 Smart Bike Lock

-With the advent of the Internet of Things and consumers carrying incredibly powerful computers in their pockets (smartphones), Lattis identified the opportunity to create a smart bike lock, the Ellipse, featuring theft reporting, notifications if a friend using the device was involved in a crash and many other features.
+With the advent of the Internet of Things and consumers carrying incredibly powerful computers in their pockets (smartphones), Lattis identified the opportunity to create a smart bike lock, the Ellipse.
+The Ellipse features theft reporting, notifications if a friend using the device was involved in a crash, and many other features.

-In order to ensure the lock could achieve its full potential, continuous charging and power consumption were vitally important in the design process.
-Lattis wanted to make their smart lock battery last as long as possible, freeing consumers from having to worry about battery life and running the risk of the lock dying and being rendered useless.
+To ensure the lock could achieve its full potential continuous charging and power consumption were vitally important in the design process.
+Lattis wanted to make their smart lock battery last as long as possible, freeing consumers from worrying about battery life and running the risk of the lock dying, rendering it useless.

-PowerFilm provided an OEM solar panel designed to fit Lattis’ unique needs.
-This panel fits their form factor and creates the necessary power to keep the Ellipse active for years to come.
-PowerFilm collaborated on design requirements and provided rapid prototyping, enabling the Ellipse get to market quickly and with a product consumers love.
+PowerFilm provided an Electronic Component Solar Panel designed to fit Lattis’ unique needs.
+This panel fits their form factor and creates the necessary power to keep the Ellipse active for years.
+PowerFilm collaborated on design requirements and provided rapid prototyping, enabling the Ellipse to get to market quickly and with a product consumers love.